Danish investor takes stake in German online retailer Zalando

 Speculation has mounted that Zalando could soon look to float on the stock market although the founders of the Berlin-based firm have said they first want to focus on achieving profitability in core markets.

-Zalando has been extending its lead over British rival ASOS as Europe's largest online fashion site, expanding from shoes to clothes and now selling over 1,000 brands.
-It doubled 2012 net sales to 1.2 billion euros ($1.60 billion).
+Zalando has been extending its lead over British rival ASOS (ASOS.L) as Europe's largest online fashion site, expanding from shoes to clothes and now selling over 1,000 brands.
+It doubled 2012 net sales to 1.2 billion euros.

-In a separate statement, Rocket Internet, the venture capital company behind Zalando said it had transferred its stake in the company to Swedish investment firm Kinnevik, EFF and Access Industries.
+In a separate statement, Rocket Internet, the venture capital company behind Zalando said it had transferred its stake in the company to Swedish investment firm Kinnevik (KINVb.ST), EFF and Access Industries.
 Kinnevik and EFF had previously held part or all of their stakes indirectly via Rocket Internet.

 Kinnevik now owns a 37 percent stake, EFF has 18 percent, while retail group Tengelmann trimmed its stake to 6 percent from 7 percent and German venture capital firm Holtzbrinck to 8 percent from 11 percent as they sold shares to Povlsen.